House of Bamboo: Casting

+Filming

+House of Bamboo was the third major American studio film to be shot on-location in Japan, following Tokyo Joe (1949) and Tokyo File 212 (1951), and the first color film.
+Filming took place in locations throughout in Tokyo and Yokohama.
+Fuller, Stack, and Yamaguchi arrived in Japan on 26 January 1955.

+At the movie's end, an acknowledgments credit thanks "the Military Police of the U.S. Army Forces Far East and the Eighth Army, as well as the Government of Japan and the Tokyo Metropolitan Police Department" for their cooperation with the film's production.
+Fuller shot several scenes guerrilla-style, hoping to capture unvarnished scenes of post-war Japanese urban life.

+Back in the United States, studio interiors were shot at the Fox backlot in Los Angeles.

 Reception

-Critical response
+Initial critical response

 The staff of Variety magazine wrote of the film, "Novelty of scene and a warm, believable performance by Japanese star Shirley Yamaguchi are two of the better values in the production.
-Had story treatment and direction been on the same level of excellence, House would have been an all round good show.
+Had story treatment and direction been on the same level of excellence, House would have been an all-round good show.
 Pictorially, the film is beautiful to see; the talk's mostly in the terse, tough idiom of yesteryear mob pix."

+The film's critical reception in Japan was more negative.
+According to the AFI Catalog of Feature Films, a contemporary Japanese review read "[the film] is strictly a commercial item trying to sell exoticism to an American audience using Japan as a stage and a Japanese actress....Its manner of completely ignoring Japanese habits, geography and sentiment makes us feel quite awkward."

+Retrospective reviews

 Film critic Keith Uhlich believes the film is an excellent example of wide-screen photography.
 He wrote in a review, "Quite simply, House of Bamboo has some of the most stunning examples of widescreen photography in the history of cinema.
 Traveling to Japan on 20th Century Fox's dime, Fuller captured a country divided, trapped between past traditions and progressive attitudes while lingering in the devastating aftereffects of an all-too-recent World War.
-His visual schema represents the societal fractures through a series of deep-focus, Non-theatrical tableaus, a succession of silhouettes, screens, and stylized color photography that melds the heady insanity of a Douglas Sirk melodrama (see, as an especial point of comparison, Sirk's 1956 Korea-set war film Battle Hymn) with the philosophical inquiry of the best noirs."
+His visual schema represents the societal fractures through a series of deep-focus, non-theatrical tableaus, a succession of silhouettes, screens, and stylized color photography that melds the heady insanity of a Douglas Sirk melodrama (see, as an especial point of comparison, Sirk's 1956 Korea-set war film Battle Hymn) with the philosophical inquiry of the best noirs."